priyabrata-patra/banglakeyboard.js/README.md

 <!-- Add banglaKeyboard in textarea tag -->
 <textarea id="tname" bengalikeyboard name="fildname" rows="4" cols="50"></textarea>
 ```

+## Use the CDN

+We recommend using the CDN version of the library.
+You don't need to download the ".js" file or specify a version number manually.

+Once the CDN is added to your project, everything is handled automatically.
+When a new version of the library is released, your project will automatically use the latest version.

+This means you don't need to download the updated ".js" file and replace it in your project every time the library is updated.

+Just add the CDN once — and the updates will be handled automatically.

 ## Featurrs of banglaKeyboard.js

 * The best feature of this keyboard is phonetic typing.
 You can type Bengali words using English letters.
 Example:`k ='ক'`,`kh ='খ'`